-• Be Honest!: In order to help you as much as possible, we need to know exactly what's going on in a situation-especially if you ingested something.
+- Go for a walk: Head to Medical (Headquarters) or a Ranger Outpost. - Be Honest!: In order to help you as much as possible, we need to know exactly what's going on in a situation-especially if you ingested something.
 We won't be telling your story to anyone who does not have a NEED to know.
 IT COULD SAVE A LIFE;